-- Germans form the Jaluit Company (Jaluit Gesellschaft), an entity entrusted with governance of the Marshalls.
+- By agreement with Great Britain, the Marshall Islands became a German protectorate. - The German Jaluit Company (Jaluit Gesellschaft), an entity entrusted with governance of the Marshalls.
 It buys out two foreign competitors based in San Francisco and Auckland.
-However, Burns, Philp & Co. of Sydney, which has been trading in the group for some years, continues to do so and remains until World War I (Hezel 1995). - The Jaluit Company operates trading stations on Namorik, Kili, Likiep, Ailuk, Mejit, and Rongelap.
-The island of Kili is now the property of the Jaluit Company, which has laid out coconut plantations (Langhans 1898). - The Irooj of the Ratak Islands, with the exception of the Iroojlaplap, Murjil of Maloelab, command authority only over the islands of a single atoll and have no ships.
-Murjil, claims possession of Aur, Wotje, Ailuk, and Utirik, (Germany Reichstag, [1898-99] 1900). - 1910 Ailuk's population is 250 (Spenneman 2000). - 1913 Ailuk's population is 240 (Spenneman 2000). - The Marshalls are captured from Germany by Japan. - Marshall Islands are mandated to Japan by the League of Nations, together with the other occupied islands.
+However, Burns, Philp & Co. of Sydney, which has been trading in the Marshalls for some years, continues to do so and remains until World War I (Hezel 1995). - The Jaluit Company operates trading stations on Namorik, Kili, Likiep, Ailuk, Mejit, and Rongelap.
+The island of Kili is now the property of the Jaluit Company, which has laid out coconut plantations (Langhans 1898). - Copra workers on Mejit unionize and 'strike' to obtain better wages.
+A German warship came and arrested seven of the ringleaders, and imposed a fine, but still the people held out.
+When the Jaluit Company reduced the price of copra in an effort to force the people's compliance, they ceased copra production altogether.
+The government retaliated by blockading the island to prevent the importation of trade goods, but the islanders would still not yield.
+The blockade continued for nearly three years, from 1901-1904, before the government finally capitulated and doubled the daily wage rates of the workers (Erdland 1914, Hezel 1983). - Mejit's population is 100 (Bryan 1972). - Mejit's population is 492 (Spennemann 2000). - Mejit's population is 388 (Spennemann 2000). - Mejit's population is 390 (Spennemann 2000). - The Marshalls are captured from Germany by Japan. - Marshall Islands are mandated to Japan by the League of Nations, together with the other occupied islands.
 The group is administered as a separate district.
 The Marshallese are given little voice in their own government, but the copra industry is left in their hands.
-But copra has to be exported to Japan at a price fixed by the Japanese (Hezel 1995). - 1920 Ailuk's population is 240 (Bryan 1972). - The Japanese take over the copra industry from the Germans, replacing the Jaluit Gesellschaft with Nanyo Boeki Kaisha (Peattie 1988). - 1930 Ailuk's population is 305 (Spenneman 2000). - Japan withdraws from the League, but retains possession of the Marshalls.
+Copra has to be exported to Japan at a price fixed by the Japanese (Peattie 1988). - Mejit's population is 500 (Bryan 1972). - The Japanese take over the copra industry from the Germans, replacing the Jaluit Gesellschaft with Nanyo Boeki Kaisha (Peattie 1988). - Mejit's population is 318 (Spennemann 2000). - Japan withdraws from the League of Nations, but retains possession of the Marshalls.
 Fortification of the Marshall Islands begins as Japan prepares for war.
-The Japanese military begins building airstrips, power plants, and bunkers on Wotje, Eniwetak, Jaluit, Milli, Maloelap, and Kwajalein (Peattie 1988). - 1935 Ailuk's population is 293 (Bryan 1972). - 1939 World War II begins in Europe. - The mop-up campaign conducted almost entirely by marines from the invasion force on Kwajalein, lasting from early March to late April.
-No Japanese were found on Ailuk, which was occupied on 30 March (Smith 1955). - End of World War II grants effective control of the Marshalls to the U.S. - 1945 Ailuk's population is 256 (Bryan 1972). - U.S. begins its nuclear testing program in the Marshalls.
-Bikini atoll is evacuated to Rongerik for first tests under Operation Crossroads. - 1948 Ailuk's population is 319 (Spenneman 2000).
+The Japanese